4 Tips for Successful Independent Contractor Management

 Independent contractors have the freedom to control where they work, when they work, and how they decide to accomplish the deliverables agreed upon in your contract.
 In fact, a common litmus test to determine whether or not a worker can be classified as an independent contractor is control.
 While it is important to keep these differences in mind when engaging independent talent, you can still ensure the independents you engage are working productively towards a mutually successful outcome.

 Traditional W-2 employees have job descriptions that define their responsibilities.
 You can use these responsibilities to set boundaries and provide guidelines for measuring performance.
-When engaging independent contractors, however, a scope of work (SOW) or written agreement outlines the project or job to be done.
+When engaging independent contractors, however, a scope of work (SOW) or written contract outlines the project or job to be done.

 The SOW provides a foundation for a good working relationship.
 In addition to defining the work you need to be done, it includes a timeframe and payment terms.
 Before the project starts, work with the independent contractor to develop a clear SOW.
 Include a process for managing changes to the project, budget, and timeline.
 Inevitably, things will veer from the plan.
 Defining a process up front will save you time when these bumps occur.